TN 31 (12-24)

 Adjudicators must verify when wages are earned to determine the potential onset date (POD).
 Resolve significant discrepancies between the claimant’s allegation and verification obtained.
 Significant discrepancies are those that:

-• Cannot be accounted for and resolved as a difference between paid versus earned (or another posting reason); and
+• Cannot be accounted for and resolved as a difference between when earnings were paid versus when they were earned (or another posting reason); and

 • Could result in a change in the POD.